emirhansenol/RESTful-Web-Service/README.md

 A simple Web Service developed using Flask that will take an address and respond with info of nearby restaurants.

-The web service to takes HTTP requests with address parameters and responds with a list popular restaurants nearby.
+The web service then takes HTTP requests with address parameters and responds with a list of popular restaurants nearby.

 The following two APIs are used to accomplish this task.